What is the Difference?

 Nail fungus vs bacteria have many differences.
-Although we are always surrounded by various kinds of fungi, bacteria, and other microorganisms no matter how clean we are, not everyone has his/her toes infected – this is because their immune system prevents those microorganisms from overgrowth on your toes.
+Although we are always surrounded by various kinds of fungi, bacteria, and other microorganisms, no matter how clean we are, not everyone has his/her toes infected – this is because their immune system prevents those microorganisms from overgrowing on their toes.
 However, when your immune defense becomes weaker, the pathogens will start overgrowing and start developing an infection.

-There are some differences between foot infections caused by bacteria and one caused by fungi.
-Furthermore, if you are interested in the difference between fungus and bacteria itself, check out this article.
+There are some differences between foot infections caused by bacteria and those caused by fungi.
+Furthermore, if you are interested in the difference between fungi and bacteria themselves, check out this article.
 Here, we will mainly talk about infections of the foot.

 Fungi thrive in a humid and warm environment.
 Furthermore, it is important to keep the feet dry and clean to prevent fungal foot infection.